thorx11dev/Thorx.live/replit.md

 - July 08, 2025.
 Added comprehensive MVP section with Core Vision, Launch Strategy, Core Features grid, and Development Progress timeline
 - July 08, 2025.
 Implemented interactive progress bars, hover animations, and responsive design across all MVP components
 - July 08, 2025.
 Enhanced MVP section with 3-phase development timeline showing Foundation (100%), Core Features (85%), and Enhancement (25%)
+- July 08, 2025.
+UPDATED ALL PAGES TO NEW THORX LOGO: Replaced old Rocket icon logo with new ThorxLogo component across all pages
+- July 08, 2025.
+Updated navigation and footer sections in BlogPage, BlogPostPage, AboutPage, ContactPage, FeaturesPage, HelpCenterPage, and LandingPageBackup
+- July 08, 2025.
+Ensured consistent branding with scalable ThorxLogo component (md size for navigation, lg size for footers)
+- July 08, 2025.
+Removed old Rocket icon implementations and updated all imports to use ThorxLogo from components directory
 ```

 ## User Preferences